KevinAst/feature-router/README.md

 ### Feature Order and Routes

-The `route` aspect **may be one _rare_ characteristic that dictates the order of your feature registration**.
-It really depends on the specifics of your app, and how much it relies on **route priorities**.
+The `Feature.route` aspect **may be one _rare_ characteristic that dictates the order of your feature registration**.
+It really depends on the specifics of your app, and how much it relies on [Route Priorities].

 With that said, _it is not uncommon for your route logic to naturally operate independent of your feature registration order_.

 ### Routing Precedence